Sebastian-Fitzner/image-size-export/README.md

 ### Custom Handlebars Template

 Let's say you are not happy with the default output and want to use a custom handlebars template to generate something really nice.
-That's is really simple:
+That's is really simple.

+Define your options:
 ``` js
 imageExport.record({
 	path: 'tmp/pictures/**/*.jpg',